MicrosoftLearning/dp-420-cosmos-db-dev/instructions/30-adjust-throughput-cli-script.md

 1. Return to the terminal instance already open within **Visual Studio Code**.

-1. View the Azure CLI commands for managing **Azure Cosmos DB SQL API** container throughput using the following command:
+1. View the Azure CLI commands for managing **Azure Cosmos DB for NoSQL** container throughput using the following command:

     ```
     az cosmosdb sql container throughput --help